 Get Rid of the “More is Better” Mindset

-There are so many options available to us in these busy times that can sap your time, money, and ultimately your happiness.
+There are so many options available to us in these busy times that sap your time, money, and ultimately your happiness.
 So how do you cure the symptoms of “too much”?

-You learn to take a step back, reevaluate every aspect of your life, and make positive changes that allow you to simplify your life, spend less, and finally shed some of that stress and overwhelm that creep up so easily when we take on too much.
+Learn to take a step back, reevaluate every aspect of your life, and make positive changes that allow you to simplify your life, spend less, and finally shed some of that stress and overwhelm that creep up so easily when we take on too much.